-Kills 99.9% of germs and bacteria.
-That’s what we’re told, right?
-When we use products containing antibacterial chemicals, we’re promised that it will remove 99.9% of the unwanted germs on our hands and other surfaces, but what about that 0.01%?
-What happens to them?
-Those germs and bacteria that were left behind slowly become more resistant, and pass on that resistance to future offspring…
+When we use products containing antibacterial chemicals, we’re promised that it will remove 99.9% of germs on our hands and other surfaces.
+But what about that 0.01%?
+The bacteria left behind develop a resistance, passing on that gene to future offspring…

-Now for me, one of the biggest reasons I chose to switch to making my own hand soap was to minimise my exposure to unnecessary antibacterial chemicals, as it’s having a HUGE impact on our gut flora, and is believed to be contributing to the development of antibiotic resistant bacteria.
+Unnecessary exposure to antibacterial chemicals is having a huge impact on the gut microbiome, and is believed to be contributing to the development of antibiotic resistant bacteria.

 You can use a squeeze bottle like me, or a pump soap dispenser to give the wash a foaming texture.